jayprat95/jayprat95.github.io/_posts/2016-04-22-mindmapper.markdown

 Based on these results, I led the development team to make quick changes to the app to better fit the mental models for users and create a faster user flow.

+This work won 6 awards at the Virginia Tech Undergraduate Research Symposium and got over $2000 of research funding money.
+We're proud of this work and hope to release an open source Android app to let people use their EEG's with their devices in the future.